We believe that asset allocation is the most important decision that an investor must make when creating a portfolio.

 Stocks represent ownership in companies, tend to be highly volatile, have enjoyed relatively high returns historically and, theoretically, will have relatively high expected returns in the future.

 Bonds represent loans to a government, corporation or some other entity that will repay their principal, plus interest.
-Bonds have generally had low volatility and correspondingly low returns, historically and theoretically in the future.
+Bonds have generally had lower price volatility and correspondingly low returns, historically and theoretically in the future.

 These two asset classes are distinctly different both in terms of what they represent (ownership versus a loan), the expected return and the level of risk.
 Looking at these factors along with how these two types of securities interact with each other form the basis for diversification across asset classes.